How to Make Triceps Dips Harder When You Train at Home

 Add More Resistance

-You can also place a weight, such as weight plates, on your upper thighs as you dip.
+You can also place a weight, such as weight plates, on your upper thighs as you dip or wear a weighted vest.
 This will add more resistance and overload the triceps muscles.
 If you don’t have weight plates, you can use a large sandbag.
 Make sure you’ve mastered the form for standard dips before adding extra weight.
 Your form should be perfect, or you risk injury.

 Once you’ve mastered standard triceps dips and their variations, add a balance challenge.
 Place your feet on a stability ball and your hands on a bench to dip.
 Not only is this variation more challenging, but it’ll also develop your proprioceptive skills, the ability to know where your body is in space.